okigan/revproxauth/README.md

 ---

-## 🏗️ Deployment Options
+## 🏗️ What's in This Repository

+This repository provides **complete RADIUS authentication solutions** for different reverse proxy architectures.
+All components are production-ready and available as Docker images:

+- **RevProxAuth** - All-in-one solution with routing, auth, and web UI (one container does it all)
+- **radius-auth-go** - Lightweight auth middleware (Go) supporting forward auth and auth_request protocols
+- **radius-auth-py** - Lightweight auth middleware (Python) supporting forward auth and auth_request protocols

-This repository explores different approaches to adding RADIUS authentication to reverse proxy setups.
-Choose the one that fits your infrastructure:
+Choose the deployment that fits your infrastructure:

 ### 1️⃣ All-in-One: RevProxAuth (Synology-Optimized)